HAVS monitoring for compliance and exposure records

 What Are Dosimeters?

 HAV Dosimeters are the truly unique component of the HAVSense System, completely self-contained, they record the entire vibration dosage imparted on the hands and fingers.
-They have been ergonomically designed to fit comfortably between the fingers under or over a glove, require no wires or connections and automatically transfer their entire vibration record to your computer system when returned to the docking system at the end of a shift.
+They have been ergonomically designed to fit comfortably between the fingers under a glove, require no wires or connections and automatically transfer their entire vibration record to your computer system when returned to the docking system at the end of a shift.

 How They Work